kirchners-manta/aimd-setup-tool/README.md

 # AIMD template
 ---
 *This project is still under development.
 Regularly updating your repo and reading this document is recommended.*

-Script and collection of input files to set up an AIMD simulation.
+Python3 script and collection of input files to set up single point calculations, AIMD simulations or bqb file productions in CP2K.

 I recommend adding the script `aimd-setup.py` to your path, e.g. by creating a symlink to your bin.